ts-flake/d2lrobot/embodied/xlerobot/README.md

 ## Intro

 This folder mirrors the original XLeRobot project [[Link](https://github.com/Vector-Wangel/XLeRobot/tree/main)].
-Some modifications are made for the SO101-yaw (6DoF arm).
+Some modifications are made for the SO101-yaw (6DoF arm) [[Link](https://makerworld.com/en/models/1913316-so101-arm-wrist-yaw-6dof#profileId-2088553)].

 ## Installation

 Follow the [[steps](https://xlerobot.readthedocs.io/en/latest/software/index.html)] to install XLeRobot, that is you need to install `lerobot` first, and then move files to corresponding folders.

 Check the README in the XLeVR folder to setup the VR control.

 ## Usages

-You can run the scripts in `software/examples` to start teleoperating via a PS5 console or VR (tested with Quest3).
+Run the scripts in `software/examples` to start teleoperating via a PS5 console or VR (tested with Quest3).

 More examples are in progress...

 ## Changes